 Your child will be asked to rinse his or her mouth out with water, then breathe deeply and cough deeply to produce sputum from the airway.

-You or the health professional helping your child may need to gently tap on your child's chest to loosen the sputum in the lungs.
+You or the health professional helping your child may need to tap gently on your child's chest to loosen the sputum in the lungs.
 If your child can't produce a sample, the lab technician may need to use a tongue depressor to stimulate a cough, or your child may need to inhale a mist solution to help produce a cough.

 If your child is scheduled for a bronchoscopy (a test done with a small telescope to evaluate the upper airway and bronchi), a sputum screen is likely to be done at this time.

-Your child may experience mild discomfort when taking a deep breath or coughing.
+Your child may feel mild discomfort when taking a deep breath or coughing.
 If your child inhales the mist solution, the urge to cough may be strong.
 It may take several attempts at coughing to produce the amount of sputum needed for the test.

 The sputum sample is collected into a sterile container and sent to a laboratory.
 The sample is then placed on a special plate that enables growth of certain bacteria and fungi if an infection is present.